hashicorp/terraform-provider-azurerm/website/docs/guides/migrating-between-renamed-resources.html.markdown

 In order to migrate from the old resource to the new resource we need to first remove the old resource from the state - and subsequently use Terraform's [import functionality](https://www.terraform.io/docs/import/index.html) to migrate to the new resource.

-To import a resource in Terraform we first require it's Resource ID - we can obtain this from the command-line via:
+To import a resource in Terraform we first require its Resource ID - we can obtain this from the command-line via:

 ```shell
 $ echo azurerm_autoscale_setting.example.id | terraform console
 /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/group1/providers/microsoft.insights/autoscalesettings/setting1
 ```

-Firstly we can remove the existing resource using `terraform state rm` - for example:
+Next we can remove the existing resource using `terraform state rm` - for example:

 ```shell
 $ terraform state rm azurerm_autoscale_setting.example